 22 Ginkgo biloba.
 Wikipedia

 24 The chronic effects of an extract of Bacopa monniera (Brahmi) on cognitive function in healthy human subjects.
 Psychopharmacology (Berl).
 July 2015

-- Oura Ring vs Whoop 3.0 vs Garmin: Which Activity Tracker is Right for You?Table of Contents The age of tech is upon us, and it feels pretty damn awesome.
-From fresh Airpods to wearables that emit vibrations to relieve stress (Feel Cove review) and improve HRV, big tech is empowering us to optimize ourselves.
+- Oura Ring vs Whoop 4.0 vs Garmin: Which Activity Tracker is Right for You?Table of Contents The age of tech is upon us, and it feels pretty damn awesome.
+From fresh Airpods to wearables that emit vibrations to relieve stress and improve HRV, big tech is empowering us to optimize ourselves.
 Case in point: fitness trackers.
-Just look around and you’ll notice that health and …
+Just look around and you’ll notice that health and fitness trackers are easily …